Cloud Data Strategy

 While the product features were an instant hit with customers, it also quickly became clear the MVP's underlying database architecture would not scale nor would it solve the major challenges facing myBillBook.
 The relational database was too inflexible to easily make changes and add features.
 Meanwhile the team was also looking at having to write their own data syncing software, which would take around six months and, even then, may not solve all the issues, explained FloBiz Software Development Engineer Sarthak Garg.

 After looking briefly at Couchbase as well as possible mixes of other technologies such as Firebase, Redis and SQLite, the team concluded they did not want to spend time managing and maintaining multiple systems.
-They needed a true modern application data platform.
+They needed a true modern developer data platform (Atlas).
 Something that brought together a fully managed cloud database, with a flexible underlying data model, and integrated mature mobile data.

 They found what they were looking for with MongoDB Atlas, the managed cloud database service, running on Google Cloud.